asreview/asreview/docs/source/data_labeled.rst

 -------------------

-For tabular datasets (:doc:`e.g., CSV, XLSX <data_format>`), the dataset should contain a column, called "included" or "label" (See :ref:`Data format
+For tabular datasets (:doc:`e.g., CSV, XLSX <data_format>`), the dataset should contain a column called "included" or "label" (See :ref:`Data format
 <column-names>` for all naming conventions), which is filled with ``1``'s or
 ``0``'s for the records that are already screened.
 The value is left empty for the records that you haven't screened yet.